ZeerakW/Oversaetter2013/README.md

 * The Vanilla folder contains the code handed out, without any edits

+* The Report folder contains report in LaTeX.

 ## Language ##

 The programming language used is Moscow ML.